tekhnus/misc/funny/zlisp/README.md

 ```

 **Open problems and TODOs:**
-1) The bytecode should contain debug info.
-2) As a workaround, functions are represented by self-referential datums in order to support recursion:(
+- Debug info in the bytecode

+- Optional static typing

+- Make less awkward macro syntax
+- Unite preprocessor with quasiquotes
+- Sanitized macros

+- Prohibit self-referential datums (currently used for representing recursive functions)
+- Fix the size of module representation which is quadratic w.r.t. the function count
+- Switch from linked lists to slices
+- Sane approach to memory allocation/deallocation
+- Single common stack?

+- Loops
+- Tail recursive calls

+- Separate the builder and the linker

-3) Hosting by a compiled language should be tried.
+- Try hosting by a compiled language
-4) Hosting by a constrained environment like bare metal or shader should be tried.
+- Try hosting by a constrained environment like bare metal or shader
-5) The base data structure is a linked list, which has little use.
-Switch to slices?
-6) Compile-time computation syntax feels awkward to use:( Also it might be merged with quasiquotes?
-7) No loops:(
-8) Optional static typing.